 - Rei and Teepo from Breath of Fire III, respectively an Deadpan Snarker Classy Cat-Burglar and a Hot-Blooded Badass Adorable mugger.

-- In Fire Emblem Blazing Sword, there's Legault.
+- In Fire Emblem: The Blazing Blade, there's Legault.
 Whether he's Ambiguously Bi or not (the fandom still doesn't decide), he sure is a charmer.

 - Gaius, from Awakening, is first seen with a band of assassins with designs on killing the Exalt, having been led to believe they were just there to rob the place.
 He's... upset when he finds out the truth, and joins the party at the prospect of free candy as well as being in more savory company.

 - The Prince in Prince of Persia (2008) seems to be this, considering how the developers have stated that he's inspired by Harrison Ford's characters.
 Although the ending also has a VERY serious moment that might be crossing the Moral Event Horizon.

 - Nick from Left 4 Dead 2 has a somewhat shady (and probably violent) criminal past, and he starts out with a lone wolf-style attitude, but because of the circumstances he's in, as the game progresses, he's slowly forced to shed that attitude, and learns to trust and respect his teammates (well, respect MOST of them) and almost grows close to them, through whatever they go through.

 - Milanor the Silver Wolf from Yggdra Union is the leader of a loosely-knit group of vagabonds, but he also helps the eponymous princess form a counter-imperial rebellion.